AstroMined/debtonator/docs/active_context.md

    - Prevent setting invalid fields that don't exist on specific model classes
    - Use consistent interface for all polymorphic repositories
    - Design for future expansion to support any number of polymorphic entity types
+   - Preserve optional fields with existing values during partial updates
+   - Skip setting optional fields to NULL if they already have a value

 2. **Repository Fixture Usage Patterns**
    - Use repository_factory as a function, not as an object with methods